mcgnly/DeveloperDocumentation/temp/FA.md

 <p>This is it for this step.
 In the next step we will be defining the logic behind the method which allows us to subscribe to data updates coming from the temperature sensor as well as define the logic behind displaying the data to the user.</p>

+<p>To see the code modifications, please have a look at <a href="https://github.com/relayr/android-demo-apps/commit/5fe713431296f586a778c1c09093e21c5e1a1104">this step of the Thermometer Demo App </a> available on Github.</p>

 </div>